 Intragroup cash pooling arrangements

-Some groups have central pooling of all cash and cash equivalents which effectively leave subsidiaries with cash deposited with a parent company or other group company.
-Such balances need to be assessed against the criteria of IAS 7, but it is entirely possible to classify them as cash equivalents.
-The factors to be taken into account include terms and conditions of the intragroup arrangement, credit rating of the group, its liquidity and access to external financial resources.
+Some groups utilise central pooling for all cash and cash equivalents, effectively resulting in subsidiaries depositing cash with a parent company or another group entity.
+These balances must be assessed against IAS 7 criteria, but it is entirely plausible to classify them as cash equivalents.
+Considerations include the terms and conditions of the intragroup arrangement, the group’s credit rating, liquidity, and access to external financial resources.

 Gold and cryptocurrencies

-Gold or cryptocurrencies cannot be classified as cash equivalents as they are not readily convertible to known amounts of cash.
+Gold and cryptocurrencies cannot be classified as cash equivalents as they are not readily convertible to known amounts of cash.